bloomreach-forge/settings-management/src/site/markdown/adding-features.md

 </sv:node>
 ```

-As you can see you can control the order of you item in an existing list by changing the sequence property of the node.
+As you can see you can control the order of your item in an existing category by changing the sequence property of the node.

 Now you also need add this XML file to your _hippoecm-extension.xml_ file.